spitzgoby/react-column-grid/README.md

 </Grid>
 ```

+---

 ## Clear and Hide

-The `clear` and `hide` properties are similar to `width` and
-`offset` in the sense that they both use breakpoints, but use
+The `clear` and `hide` properties also use breakpoints, but use boolean values
-boolean values instead of numeric ones.
+instead of numeric ones.

 The `clear` prop defines whether a given item should prevent siblings
 from being placed after in on the same row.
 One use case would be to create